Importing and Updating the Database

 ./utils/setup.php --create-functions --enable-diff-updates --create-partition-functions

-There are many different possibilities to update your Nominatim database.
+There are many different ways to update your Nominatim database.

 The following section describes how to keep it up-to-date with Pyosmium.